Dirac structures, nonholonomic systems and reduction: Abstract

 \section{Abstract}

-\centerline{\textbf{Abstract}} Several aspects of Dirac reduction are compared and formulated from the same geometric point of view.
-A link with nonholonomic reduction is found.
-The theory of optimal momentum maps and reduction is extended from the category of Poisson manifolds to that of closed Dirac manifolds.
+\centerline{\textbf{Abstract}} The reduction of nonholonomic systems is formulated in terms of Dirac reduction.
 An optimal reduction method for a class of nonholonomic systems is formulated.
 Several examples are studied in detail.

 \textbf{AMS Classification:} 53D20, 37J15, 70F25, 70H45, 37J60, 53D17

 \textbf{Keywords:} Dirac structure, symmetry reduction, nonholonomic mechanics, momentum map.